 |Summary||THIS COURSE IS OWNED AND ADMINISTERED BY HERIOT-WATT UNIVERSITY.

-Spatial planning agendas
+Spatial planning agendas with relevant theory

 Sectoral and spatial policy frameworks at national, strategic and local levels

 Relationships between land and property and planning, including development rights and property rights

 On completion of this course, the student will be able to:

 - Critical knowledge of the principles of planning policy and its implementation and management, including the role of values in formulating, interpreting, implementing and challenging planning decisions, and interpreting and applying the legal and policy frameworks.